5 Types of Clay for Skincare

-First of all, let's clarify what exactly a mask is and how it works on our skin and hair.
-Clay is a very complex mineral such as silicon, magnesium, zinc, calcium, copper and selenium compound.
-Choosing the right clay for your skin type is essential, as the clay will absorb excess sebum and impurities in oily skin, and provide more moisture and natural balance to dry skin.
+First of all, let's clarify what exactly a mask is and how it can be applied to the skin and hair.
+Clay is a very complex mineral much like silicon, magnesium, zinc, calcium, copper and selenium compounds.
+Choosing the right type of clay for your skin type is essential, as the clay will absorb excess sebum and draw out impurities in oily skin types and provide added moisture and natural balance to dry skin.

 Preparing the clay is very simple.
 Mix a tablespoon of clay with three tablespoons of water to form a smooth paste.
-You can add a few drops of oil such as rose, olive or tea tree oil to enhance its effects.
-It is important to let the mask work well into the skin (approximately 10-15 min) so that their properties are absorbed into the skin, but do not let it dry completely, since not only does it absorb excess sebum, but it also absorbs the water content of skin tissues (a valuable source of hydration).
-Once it starts to dry, remove it quickly using warm water!
+You can add a few drops of oil - rose, olive or tea tree oil - to enhance its effects.
+It is important to let the mask absorb into the skin (approximately 10 - 15 minutes) so that the effects are able to unfold fully.
+Do not allow the clay mask to dry completely since clay masks not only absorb excess sebum but also the water content of the skin tissues (a valuable source of hydration).
+Once the clay mask starts to dry, remove it immediately using lukewarm water.

 Never incorporate ingredients containing vitamin C into the mixture.
 Vitamin C is a compound, that when in contact with the clay, creates a chemical oxidation reaction, promoting the production of free radicals.
 It is far better to add oils such as tea tree oil to disinfect or olive, jojoba or almond oil to nourish.